 It was the first time I traveled to the Ryukyu islands (琉球) and I had to plan the itinerary for this two-week trip and to find the best places to spend the new year.
 After visiting the island of Okinawa (沖縄), we went to Taketomi Island (竹富島) where I booked a room in a minshuku (民宿).
-A quiet New Year’s Eve on a small island lost in the middle of the Pacific Ocean in company with our Japanese guests.
+A quiet New Year’s Eve on a small island lost in the middle of the Pacific Ocean in company with our Japanese hosts.
 Did I make the right choice?

 Taketomi Island, a Small Island Filled With Tradition